Skip to main content

 Variable Content

-Each variable stores a JSON object.
+Custom variables store a JSON object.
 The number of top-level keys is displayed as a badge on the variable row so you can quickly see how much data it contains.
+Royaltyport variables store a project reference.
+The selected project name is shown on the variable row.

 {